 The students will go away empty-handed licking their wounds, both literally and figuratively, wondering when and how it all went wrong.
 Their mighty protest with support at its peak numbering over 100,000, from all walks of life, but now a few hundred remain at the main site at Admiralty knowing that it is only a matter of time before it will be cleared away.

-However, based on the most recent poll done by the University of Hong Kong, it shows support for the movement has died down as the occupy protest lingered and people lives became increasing inconvenient.
+However, based on the most recent poll done by the University of Hong Kong, it shows support for the movement has died down as the occupy protest lingered and people’s lives became increasingly inconvenient.

-Over 83% of the people wanted it to end because businesses slowed and the general public mobility suffered all the while protesting students showed disdain for anyone who disagrees with their movement.
+Over 83% of the people wanted it to end because businesses slowed and the general public mobility suffered all the while protesting students showed disdain for anyone who disagreed with their movement.

-The once so-called peaceful protester’s movement that was a model for the world degenerated into confrontations with counter-demonstrations led by people who just wanted a return to normalcy.
+The once so-called peaceful protester movement that was a model for the world degenerated into confrontations with counter-demonstrations led by people who just wanted a return to normalcy.

-As support from the general public dissipated, the protest leaders seem to be more concerned with trying to outdo one another for attention from local and the world’s media.
+As support from the general public dissipated, the protest leaders seemed to be more concerned with trying to outdo one another for attention from local and the world’s media.